“Talent Is More Holistic. It’s About Engagement and Work-Life Integration.”

 September 29, 2021

-For our interview series with top leaders in the talent and learning field, we spoke with Michelle Nasir, Chief Talent Officer at Arsenal Capital Partners, who shared smart insights with me and my colleague Adam Bryant, managing director at The ExCo Group.
+For our interview series with top leaders in the talent and learning field, we spoke with Michelle Nasir, Chief Talent Officer at Arsenal Capital Partners, who shared smart insights with David Reimer and Adam Bryant.

 Reimer: How did you get into the talent field in the first place?